StevenVB12/stevenvb12.github.io/_posts/2023-03-30-Minimap2-alignment.md

 </div>

-Now we can add the alignment polygons for a zoomed-in window to this predefined layout.
-We'll also add an `if()` statements that makes sure alignments outside of the plotting area don't get included.
+Now we can add the alignment polygons for a zoomed-in window to the predefined layout.
+We'll also add an `if()` statement that makes sure alignments outside of the plotting area don't get included.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">